 Residential growth in the Plan Area brings additional demand on the Mountain View-Whisman School District and Mountain View Los Altos High School District.
 To address this demand, the Plan includes a program by which development can provide support for school facilities.
 Specifically, Bonus FAR projects will submit a Local School District Agreement Proposal intended to support new local schools serving the East Whisman Precise Plan area.
 The proposal may include, but is not limited to, land dedication for new school development; additional funding for new school development; TDR strategies to benefit developer(s) that provide new school facilities; or other innovative strategies supporting schools.
+City and districts have collaborated on a Citywide School Strategy Policy (K-26),

-While the additional contributions may not cover all school district costs, the City can continue to support school expansion through:
+While the additional contributions may not cover all school district costs, the City can continue to which supports school expansion through the following tools (which may be subject to change):

-- City and School District Collaboration.
-The City will continue to assist local school districts in identifying potential school locations to serve East Whisman and City growth.
-In addition, the City may continue to provide parkland dedication in-lieu fee funding support for acquisition of school land, when public open space is also provided at the school. - TDR Program.
+- Continued City and School District Collaboration.
+The City will continue to assist local school districts in identifying potential school locations to serve East Whisman and City growthto address local school needs to serve the East Whisman area. - Shared Facilities.
+In addition, tThe City may continue to provide parkland dedication in-lieu fee funding support for acquisition of school land and other partnerships with local school districts on sharing of open space at school sites, when public open space is also provided at the school. - TDR Program.
 The City has previously authorized a Transfer of Development Rights (TDR) program that allows the sale of development rights from a school site to property owners/developers for use at another property in the City.
 The TDR program seeks to allow new school sites in the City to transfer unused development rights to parcels within certain Precise Plan areas, and to allow the receiving sites to use TDR to apply for development projects that would otherwise exceed the maximum FAR.
 Some East Whisman projects have been allowed to proceed through the development review process, exceeding the maximum allowed FAR with the acquisition of school TDR square footage associated with a new Los Altos School District school and subject to requirements in Chapter 3 of this Precise Plan.
 Repeating this process may provide additional resources by which a school district can acquire land.